SV Angel

 Pre Seed Round in 2017

-Fly.io provides an Application Delivery Network (ADN) designed to connect website owners with their customers effectively.
-The platform allows users to build application servers using JavaScript, enabling them to write, test, and run code locally.
-It subsequently facilitates the deployment of applications across a distributed network of servers, which accept visitor traffic and execute middleware on requests.
-This process ensures that website owners can securely direct their visitors to their respective sites with minimal effort.
-By positioning application servers closer to users, Fly.io enhances the performance and scalability of web applications, thereby improving the overall user experience.
+Fly.io is a company that provides an Application Delivery Network (ADN) designed to connect website owners with their customers effectively.
+Its platform allows users to build application servers using JavaScript, enabling them to write, test, and run code locally before deploying it.
+By utilizing a network of servers, Fly.io accepts visitor traffic, processes requests through middleware, and routes them to backend applications.
+This infrastructure allows website owners to direct their visitors securely and efficiently, ensuring that applications can scale and operate close to end users.

 B12